jadijadi/gittutorial/all-notes-from-tutorial.md

     the **URL** (https://github.com/user/repo.git) is the data that Git uses to access the remote repository.

-    - Clonning a project means making a copy of the remote project on your local directory.
+    - Clonning a project means making a copy of a remote project (like GitHub) on your local directory.
 To do so we use this command:
         ```
           git clone <remote repository url>
         ```